FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 ## Storing a list of Admin users

-Now we need to store a list of admin users somewhere so that we can later display the admin-only page to those users, For this guide we will store the admin list in the global context.
+Before we start building the admin-only page We need to store a list of admin users somewhere so that we can later display the admin-only page to those users only, For this guide we will store the admin list in the global context.

 1. Drag an inject node onto the canvas.
-2. Drag the 'change' node onto the canvas and set msg.payload to a JSON array containing the usernames of admin users.
+2. Drag the 'change' node onto the canvas and set `global.admins` to a JSON array containing the usernames of admin users.
 This will store the created admin list in our Node-RED global context.

 !["Screenshot displaying the change node which which stores list of admins username in global context"](./images/building-admin-panel-node-red-dashboard-2-change-node-for-storing-adminlist-to-global-contenxt.png "Screenshot displaying the change node which which stores list of admins username in global context"){data-zoomable}